propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 In the [previous step](/#/tutorial/mongo/step/06) we added a way for the user to show or hide their completed tasks.
 In this step, we'll add a way for them to create their accounts.

 ## Add accounts password package to your project directory

- Go to your project folder and type `meteor add accounts-password`
+ Go to your project folder and enter `meteor add accounts-password`.

-## Add SAPUI5 namespace to the view
+## Add UI5 form namespace to the view

- Add namespace `xmlns:form="sap.ui.layout.form` in `webapp/Tasks.view.xml`
+ Add namespace `xmlns:form="sap.ui.layout.form` in `webapp/Tasks.view.xml`:

 ```xml
   <mvc:View controllerName="webapp.Tasks"
 		height="100%"